Putin raises tension on Ukraine, suspends START nuclear pact

 “What we heard this morning was propaganda that we already know,” Meloni said in English.
 “He says (Russia) worked on diplomacy to avoid the conflict, but the truth is that there is somebody who is the invader and somebody who is defending itself.”

-Putin denied any wrongdoing in Ukraine, even after Kremlin forces struck civilian targets, including hospitals, and are widely accused of war crimes.
-Ukraine's military reported Tuesday that Russian forces shelled the southern cities of Kherson and Ochakiv while Putin spoke, killing six.

-President Volodymyr Zelenskyy lamented that Russian forces were “again mercilessly killing the civilian population."
+Chairman Mike McCaul and a handful of other GOP lawmakers said they had a productive meeting about what Zelenskyy needs for winning the war.
+He provided them with a list of weapons, including longer-range artillery and air-to-surface systems.

+The meeting comes as a growing number of hard-right Republicans are vowing to block future U.S. aid to Ukraine.
+“We have seen time and again the majority of Republicans and Democrats support our assistance to Ukraine,” McCaul said in a statement.
+“But the Biden administration needs to lay out their long-term strategy.”

-Putin began his speech with strong words for those countries that provided Kyiv with crucial military support and warned them against supplying any longer-range weapons.
+Putin began his speech Tuesday with strong words for countries that provided Kyiv with military support and warned them against supplying any longer-range weapons.

 “It’s they who have started the war.
 And we are using force to end it,” Putin said before an audience of lawmakers, state officials and soldiers.

-Likewise, he said Western sanctions hadn't “achieved anything and will not achieve anything."

-Reflecting the Kremlin's clampdown on free speech and press, it barred coverage of the address by media from "unfriendly" countries, including the U.S., the U.K. and those in the European Union, with Kremlin spokesman Dmitry Peskov saying their journalists could watch the broadcast.

-He previously told reporters that the speech’s delay had to do with Putin’s “work schedule,” but Russian media reports linked it to the setbacks by Russian forces.
-The Russian president also postponed the state-of-the-nation address in 2017.
+Ukraine’s military reported Tuesday that Russian forces shelled the southern cities of Kherson and Ochakiv while Putin spoke, killing six.
+Zelenskyy lamented that Russian forces were “again mercilessly killing the civilian population.”

+While Russia’s Constitution mandates that the president deliver the state-of-the-nation speech annually, Putin never gave one in 2022, as his troops suffered repeated setbacks.
 Last year, the Kremlin also canceled two other big annual events — Putin’s news conference and a highly scripted phone-in marathon taking questions from the public.

-Analysts expected Putin's speech would be tough in the wake of Biden's visit to Kyiv on Monday, which he did not mention.
-In his own speech later Tuesday, Biden was expected to highlight the commitment of the central European country and other allies to Ukraine over the past year.
+Reflecting the Kremlin's clampdown on free speech and press, it barred in-person coverage of the address by media from "unfriendly" countries, including the U.S., the U.K. and those in the European Union.

 Follow the AP's coverage of Russia's war in Ukraine at https://apnews.com/hub/russia-ukraine